SWEG-2015EC-Batch/Free-Thinkers/ETS0747_15_Kaleb_Dagnachew/Activity3.1/Basic calculator/Basic calculator.md

 Default error

 # pseudo code
-  step 1:Start
+ - step 1:Start
-  step 2:Initialize stop as 0
+ - step 2:Initialize stop as 0
-  step 3:Repeat the following steps while stop is not equal to 0
+ - step 3:Repeat the following steps while stop is not equal to 0
-  a.
+                - a.
 Input num1
-  b.
-Input num2
+                - b.
+Input num
-  c.
+                 -c.
 Input opr
   step 4:Switch opr
       i.
 Case '+': Calculate the sum of num1 and num2 ii.
 Case '-': Calculate the subtraction of num1 and num2